matt-welch/simple-sockets/README.md

 simple-sockets will thus the User Datagram Protocol to communicate and rely on their own recordkeeping for error handling and missed communications.
-Instead of simply sending an echo string, they are communicating with a request structure sent from the client to the serrver and a string acknowledgement sent from the server to the client.
+Instead of simply sending an echo string, they are communicating with a request structure sent from the client to the server and a string acknowledgement sent from the server to the client.

 The server was designed with C++ data structures in mind for ease of use.
-The client data is stored in a Standard Template Library `map` data structure, where the key is the string `<IP address>_<Incarnation Number>_<Client Number>` and the value type is a STL `vector` of structs, each containing the request numbers and current client string held by the server.
+The client data is stored in a Standard Template Library `map` data structure, where the key is the string `<IP address>_<Incarnation Number>_<Client Number>` and the value type is a STL `vector` of structures, each containing the request numbers and current client string held by the server.
 It is believed that the server should only need to store the most recent client string and corresponding request, but we thought it useful for the server to